-The Four Rules for a Rising Bureaucrat
+The Four Rules for a Crook (or a Rising Bureaucrat)

 The Four Laws of Confidence